iSarh/EmotionRecognition-/README.md

 ## Project Overview

 This project focuses on real-time emotion recognition from video using deep learning techniques.
 The system utilizes a Convolutional Neural Network (CNN) trained on facial expression data to classify emotions into seven categories: Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise.
-The model is implemented using TensorFlow and Keras, and OpenCV is used for video processing.
+The model is implemented using TensorFlow and Keras, and add is used for video processing.

 ## Features